-The Americans with Disabilities Act (ADA) defines a service animal as “a dog that has been individually trained to do work or perform tasks for an individual with a disability” which applies to state and local government.
-They require that the dog in question be trained for a specific action directly related to the person’s disability.
-Types of service dogs include: guide dogs, hearing dogs, mobility dogs, medical alert dogs, and psychiatric service dogs.
+The Americans with Disabilities Act (ADA) defines a service animal as “a dog that has been individually trained to do work or perform tasks for an individual with a disability.”
+The dog in question must be trained for a specific action directly related to the person’s disability.
+Types of service dogs include: guide dogs, hearing dogs, mobility dogs, medical alert dogs and psychiatric service dogs.
 The latter is the closest to Emotional Support category but is distinct because these dogs provide a specific, direct service to counteract or assist with the individual’s anxiety or PTSD.
+Per the Fair Housing Act, reasonable accommodations for service dogs must be granted as an exception to any housing “no pets” policy.
 Seeing as Service Dogs are the most popular, we’ll go more in depth regarding their regulations.

-Ask if the dog is a service animal required for a disability.
+- Ask if the dog is a service animal required for a disability.
 It can be any breed.

-Ask what work or task the dog has been trained to perform.
+- Ask what work or task the dog has been trained to perform.

-Feel free to request that the animal be removed from the premises IF it is out of control and the handler does not take action to control it effectively or if it is not housebroken.
+- Feel free to request that the animal be removed from the premises IF it is out of control and the handler does not take action to control it effectively or if it is not housebroken.

-Ask for documentation of the dog.
+- Ask for documentation of the dog.
 There is no mandatory registration for service animals.

-Request a demonstration of the service task.
+- Request a demonstration of the service task.

-Ask about the nature of the disability.
+- Ask about the nature of the disability.

-Expect a specific ID or harness, because it is not required.
+- Expect a specific ID or harness, because it is not required.

-These are often called therapy, companion, or comfort dogs.
-Yet to be included in the Fair Housing Act (FHAct) stipulations and exceptions, the animal’s service must be prescribed by a licensed mental health professional.
+These are often called therapy, companion or comfort dogs.
+Yet to be included in the Fair Housing Act’s stipulations and exceptions, the animal’s service must be prescribed by a licensed mental health professional.
 You may request documentation for an emotional support animal, and appropriate documentation would confirm if the individual has a disability and if the animal does provide emotional assistance or support.
 These animals can be other species besides dogs, but business owners are only required to make reasonable accommodations for emotional support dogs.

 If you have determined that the dog in question is in fact a prescribed, licensed emotional support dog, it will be included in the FHA’s mandate, much like a service animal, that the dog be granted as an exception to any housing “no pets” policy.
-Further information can be found at Fair Housing Act.

 Therapy dogs are not service dogs, because they provide comfort and companionship through sheer presence, which is not considered a specific task, nor are they prescribed by a license mental health professional.
 When entering facilities such as hospitals or schools, they are typically registered or certified by a Therapy Dog organization.
 Another distinction between therapy animals and emotional support and service animals is that therapy animals can be a greater variety of species besides dogs, including cats, rabbits, llamas, potbelly pigs and birds.